-The analysis indicated that market demand exceeds the current supply within Bexley's primary market area (PMA), which encompasses Bexley, extending east to James Road and south to I-70.
-Note that the analysis accounted for the restaurant and medical office space introduced by The Fitzgerald mixed-use redevelopment, which was under construction at the time of the report.
-The full real estate market analysis is available on the City's website at bexley.org/landuse.
+The analysis indicated that market demand exceeds the current supply within Bexley's primary market area (PMA) Note that the analysis accounted for the restaurant and medical office space introduced by The Fitzgerald mixed-use redevelopment, which was under construction at the time of the report.
+The full real estate market analysis is available on the City's website at bexley. org/landuse.